Prosperity Ahead — Or Not?

 Buchholz is the inventor of the Math Arrow, a mathematical matrix that makes numbers more intuitive to children.
 He is the CEO of Sproglit, LLC, which develops software and classroom materials based on the Math Arrow.
 Martin Cooper, widely recognized as the inventor of the cellular phone, has called the Math Arrow “ingenious.”

-Buchholz's newest book, The Price of Prosperity: Why Rich Nations Fail and How to Renew Them was released in June 2016.
-Market Shock: 9 Economic and Social Upheavals that Will Shake Our Financial Future, was released to rave reviews and dubbed “outstanding” by The Wall Street Journal.
-Buchholz has also published the best selling New Ideas from Dead Economists, New Ideas from Dead CEOs, From Here to Economy, and Lasting Lessons from the Corner Office, which garnered high praise from The New York Times and Financial Times.
+The Sunday TIMES (UK) called The Price of Prosperity: Why Rich Nations Fail and How to Renew Them “highly entertaining, far-sighted and enjoyably acerbic.”
+The Wall Street Journal named the book to its exclusive list of “Eight Summer Must-Reads” for 2016.
+Market Shock: 9 Economic and Social Upheavals that Will Shake Our Financial Future, was released to rave reviews and dubbed “outstanding” by the Wall Street Journal.
+Buchholz has also published the best-selling New Ideas from Dead Economists, New Ideas from Dead CEOs, From Here to Economy, and Lasting Lessons from the Corner Office, which garnered high praise from The New York Times and Financial Times.
 Named by Publishers Weekly as a “top ten” book for 2011, his book Rush: Why You Need and Love the Rat Race has been praised by the Financial Times, Toronto Globe & Mail, Los Angeles Times and the BBC, among many others.
-Buchholz has penned articles for The New York Times, The Wall Street Journal, The Washington Post, Forbes, and Reader’s Digest.
+Buchholz has penned articles for the New York Times, Wall Street Journal, Washington Post, Forbes, and Reader’s Digest.

 Buchholz is widely sought for his depth of experience, sharp wit and honest, entertaining delivery.
 He puts global politics and financial markets into perspective and offers a positive understanding of the challenges and opportunities facing today’s markets.